CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/phenology/Knorr.rst

 Water Limitation
 ----------------

-To incorporate water availability constraints on LAI dynamics, a water-limited LAI is defined as follows:
+To incorporate water availability constraints on LAI dynamics, a water-limited LAI is defined using the balance of water availability (soil moisture) and water demand (loss via evaporation/transpiration) as follows:

 .. math::
    :label: eq_LAI_W

    LAI_W(t) = \frac{W \cdot LAI(t)}{E \cdot \tau_W}

-Where :math:`W` is the plant-available water pool (NOTE: Paul to confirm which hydrology pool this is defined as), :math:`E` is the evapotranspiration rate (NOTE: Paul to confirm whether 1100 uses ET or just T), and :math:`tau_W` is a parameter describing the expected length of water deficit periods that are tolerated before leaf shedding :ref:`Knorr et al (2010) <Knorr2010>`.
+Where :math:`W` is the plant-available water pool (NOTE: Paul to confirm which hydrology pool this is defined as), :math:`E` is the leaf-area specific evapotranspiration rate (NOTE: Paul to confirm whether 1100 uses ET or just T), and :math:`tau_W` is a parameter describing the expected length of water deficit periods that are tolerated before leaf shedding :ref:`Knorr et al (2010) <Knorr2010>`.

 Maximum Potential Leaf Area Index
 ---------------------------------